Who Is Frances McDormand?

 Emmy Win for 'Olive Kitteridge'

-In 2014, McDormand starred as the titular character in the HBO miniseries Olive Kitteridge.
+In 2014, McDormand starred as the titular character in the miniseries Olive Kitteridge.
 Directed by Lisa Cholodenko and executive produced by McDormand, the series was adapted from the 2008 Elizabeth Strout novel of the same name which won the Pulitzer Prize.
 The story chronicles the lives of a high school teacher, her spouse and the denizens of their New England town.
 The acclaimed production ultimately won seven Emmys, including prizes for direction and Outstanding Limited Series, with McDormand earning the lead actress award.

 Second Oscar: 'Three Billboards'